Murder of Ross Parker: Reporting

-The BBC Editorial Standards Committee in 2007 found that "there was no evidence to suggest that the BBC had shown a specific and systemic bias in favour of cases where the victim had been black or Asian", but accepted it had "underplayed its coverage of the Ross Parker case" and repeated the failings in its coverage of the murder of Kriss Donald.

 Kelvin MacKenzie, editor of The Sun, stated, "if you believe you're a victim of an ethnic minority and you're white there is nowhere to go.
 Editors are so liberal that they are scared to be seen that they're moving to the right of their paper".
 Parker's mother, Davinia, said: "because we are white, English, we didn't get the coverage", adding, "it's as if we don't count".
 In 2006, a Sunday Times investigation by Brendan Montague examined British newspaper archives for coverage of racist crimes, finding "an almost total boycott of stories involving the white victims of attacks" whereas "cases involving black and minority ethnic victims are widely reported".

+The BBC Editorial Standards Committee in 2007 found that "there was no evidence to suggest that the BBC had shown a specific and systemic bias in favour of cases where the victim had been black or Asian", but accepted it had "underplayed its coverage of the Ross Parker case" and repeated the failings in its coverage of the murder of Kriss Donald.

 Peter Fahy, the spokesman on race issues for the Association of Chief Police Officers said: "A lot of police officers and other professionals feel almost the best thing to do is to try and avoid [discussing such attacks] for fear of being criticised.
 This is not healthy".
 Montague suggests the lack of police appeals in cases involving white victims may be a cause of the lack of media coverage.
 Evidence of this was seen in the Parker case, with the police initially appearing keen to dismiss the possible racist aspect of the murder, stating "there was no reason to believe that the attack was racially motivated".

-American Townhall commentator Larry Provost focused on the religion of the attackers as the key factor in the murder.
-Writing in August 2014, he suggested the perpetrators were Islamists who had been "motivated by religion".

 The newspaper which covered Parker's murder more extensively faced criticism.
 The Government Office for the East of England produced a report by Dr Roger Green examining race relations in Peterborough.
 The document suggested that the Peterborough Evening Telegraph had a history of insensitivity, and coverage of the case was "possibly adding to any climate of racial and communal unrest".
 The criticism of the paper was rejected by a senior police officer and an Asian community leader, both of whom praised its handling of the case.
 The leader of Peterborough City Council called the report by Dr Green unfair.